xpresserjs/documentation/http/sessions.md

 ##### Already installed?
 [Jump to Usage](#usage)

+:::details Migrating?

 At version **1.0.0**, xpresser will **STOP** shipping with session support out of the box because It benefits the framework more as a standalone plugin.
 <br/>However, this plugin re-enables the old session system and is simply **Plug & Play**.

-:::details Migrating?

 Migrating does not affect code usage.
-Sessions data stil exists in `http.session`.
+Sessions data still exists in `http.session`.
 :::

 ## Setup